Spain

 Discrimination

 Personally, I’ve found Spain to be really 50/50.
-I’m not sure if it’s cultural or if it’s a growing hatred of tourists, but Spain is the least friendly country I’ve been to.
+I’m not sure if it’s cultural or if it’s a growing hatred of tourists, but in my experience, Spain has felt less friendly compared to other countries I’ve visited.
 It’s not putting me off visiting, but I don’t feel very welcome when I visit Spain.

 Religion

-About 65% of Spain are Christian, but most of them don’t go to church on a weekly basis.
-Some of the churches and cathedrals in the country are incredible, with the Sagrada Familia being the best of them all!
+About 65% of Spain is Christian, but many do not attend weekly services.
+Some of the churches and cathedrals in the country are incredible, with the Sagrada Familia being a notable highlight!
 The rest of the country is mostly non-religious, but there’s a growing Muslim population.

 Health